cgccomeau/Gini-In-A-Bottle/README.md

 ## Data Collection

-Our data for Gini coefficients comes from gapminder.org, “an independent Swedish foundation with no political, religious or economic affiliations”.
+Our data for Gini coefficients comes from gapminder.org, “an independent Swedish foundation with no political, religious or economic affiliations.”
 It consists of 138 unique countries, and data entries for each country ranging from year 2006 to 2016.
 Its corresponding features aside from the Gini index include democracy index, GDP per capita, percentage of GDP in investment sector, and percentage of GDP in taxation sector.
 However, this data only covers the basic statistics of the country on the economics side.
 We wanted to explore more relations of the Gini index in each country with other factors such as education, population, demographics, etc. Thus, we combined this dataset with other datasets from ourworldindata.org, an organization which provides “research and data to make progress against the world’s largest problems”, compiling data from many sources as specialized institutes (like the Peace Research Institute Oslo (PRIO)), research articles( like ’Inequality Among World Citizens: 1820-1992’ in the American Economic Review), and international institutions or statistical agencies (like the OECD, the World Bank, and UN institutions).
 We gathered data that most closely delineates the countries we are investigating, extending the features collected and examined.

 We gathered as many features as we could for the 138 unique countries from gapminder.org.
-However, not all countries had data available for basic features, such as IncomePerPerson, so we needed to remove 4 countries from the list.
-Our finalized list of features include the following:
+However, not all countries had data available for basic features, such as Income Per Person, so we needed to remove 4 countries from the list.
+Our finalized list of features includes the following:

- IncomePerPerson, TaxShareOfGDP, Total fertility (live births per woman), DeathsFromSelfHarm, Life satisfaction in Cantril Ladder (World Happiness Report), LifeExpectancy, Unemployment, total (% of total labor force), Pupil-teacher ratio in primary education, Real GDP per capita in 2011US$, multiple benchmarks, Population density (people per sq. km of land area), Agriculture, value added per worker.
+* Income Per Person
+* Tax Share Of GDP
+* Investment Share of GDP
+* Total fertility (live births per woman)
+* Deaths From Self Harm (%)
+* Life satisfaction in Cantril Ladder (World Happiness Report)
+* Life Expectancy
+* Unemployment Total (% of total labor force)
+* Pupil-teacher ratio in primary education
+* Real GDP per capita in 2011US$
+* Population density (people per sq. km of land area)
+* Agriculture value added per worker.

 To keep our dataset consistent, we normalized all numbers indicating prices or numbers to 2010 US Dollars.

 Among these, the “Pupil-teacher ratio in primary education” had empty values for 319 data entries.
 We wanted to use a feature input method to fill in the holes with guesses based on data collected for other countries and years.
 The result of this method will be compared with another dataset where we removed the feature “Pupil-teacher ratio in primary education”, so that all data entries in dataset2 are filled.

-After experimenting the dataset on the year 2011, which has the most data entries available, using our models, we decided 134 unique data entries is not sufficient for machine learning methods using 12 features.
-We expand the dataset by using (country, year) tuples as keys instead of solely using country.
-This approach stretches the dataset from 134 entries to 924, potentially increasing the statistical soundness of the results we provide.
+After experimenting the dataset on the year 2011, which has the most data entries available, using our models, we decided that 134 unique data entries was not sufficient for machine learning methods using 12 features.
+We expanded the dataset by using (country, year) tuples as keys instead of solely using country.
+This approach stretched the dataset from 134 entries to 924, potentially increasing the statistical soundness of the results we provide.

 One possible drawback from this approach is that we would have inconsistent amounts of data values for each country.
 I.e. one country might have all years from 2006 to 2016, while another might only have year 2011 and 2012.